 Above: Lacy Ammi Majus paired with the Turkish delight scented hybrid tea rose, Alec’s Red

 Early summer heralds a host of frothers which add a light, delicate texture to arrangements.
 Ammi Majus is one of my favourites.
 It’s a cultivated version of cow parsley with a beautiful white umbellifer flower and it’s not coincidence that you can spot it accompanying many flowers in my photos as it seems to complement everything fabulously.
 September sown Ammi always grows taller and stronger than that sown in spring, so if you are wanting to cultivate giants, don’t forget your autumn sowings.
 As a tall and elegant flower, it also benefits from staking to help it stay upright in windy and wet conditions.

 The list of late spring/early summer flowers could run to several pages – but I hope this gives you a flavour of just some of the stunning flowers which our British climate brings bursting forth in June.
 Follow the instagram hashtag #virtualbritishflowershow to keep up to date with what else the month brings.

-To find a seasonal flower grower local to you, visit the Flowers from the Farm growers map and use the dropdown menu to choose your search category and region.
+To find a seasonal flower grower local to you, use our Find Flowers page and the dropdown menu to choose your search category and region.